ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

 Notice that there is no `adminAddresses` field in the configuration.
-This means that the precompile will be activated with the given configuration without any admin address.
-It also means there is no need to send a transaction to change the fee structure.
-The precompile will change the fee at the given timestamp.
+This means that there will be no admin address with privileges to perform another update.
+The precompile will simply update the fee configuration to the specified fee config when it activates.

 This is a trustless way to activate precompiles.